Calamitish/Chatboxes_Gallery/README.md

 # The end of Chatgelion

-Going to put everything into maintenance mode.
+Hi, I'm Calamitish, ex-vtuber and fulltime software engineer.
+If you're reading this, we've probably crossed paths at some point, and you might have a custom Twitch chat made by me.
+I'm no longer making any custom chats or other Twitch and streaming related widgets.
+What you see here are remnants of something that used to be.

-I'll make sure that everything keeps working as is, but I'm unlikely to ever add any new work.
+That said, I'll make sure that everything still here keeps working as is.
+My contact is below, if there is ever an issue, feel free to contact me.

-Please do not alter, re-use or re-upload any of the assets unless I give you direct permission.
+Please do not alter, re-use or re-upload any of the assets here unless I give you direct permission.

 # Contact